ZAH Guide

 Concise overview of ZAH structure

-The Center for Astronomy of Heidelberg University (Zentrum für Astronomie der Universität Heidelberg in German) links together the Astronomisches Recheninstitut (ARI), the Institut für Theoretische Astrophysik (ITA) and the Landessternwarte (LSW).
-The ZAH has a managing director (one of the full professors of the ZAH - currently Prof. Dr. Joachim Wambsganss - and a scientific manager (Dr. Guido Thimm).
+The Centre for Astronomy of Heidelberg University (Zentrum für Astronomie der Universität Heidelberg in German) links together the Astronomisches Recheninstitut (ARI), the Institut für Theoretische Astrophysik (ITA) and the Landessternwarte (LSW).
+The ZAH has a managing director (one of the full professors of the ZAH - currently Prof. Dr. Ralf Klessen - and a scientific manager (Dr. Guido Thimm).
 The latter is your primary contact person for ZAH-related questions.
 Each of the three institutes also has a local managing director.

-The ZAH is run by a directorial board currently consisting of the ten full professors:
+The ZAH is run by a directorial board consisting of ZAH's full professors:

-at ARI: Prof. Dr. Eva Grebel, Prof. Dr. Björn Malte-Schäfer, Prof. Dr. Joachim Wambsganß
+at ARI: Prof. Dr. Eva Grebel, Prof. Dr. Björn Malte-Schäfer, Prof. Dr. Joachim Wambsganß, Prof. Dr. Dominika Wylezalek

 at ITA: Prof. Dr. Cornelis Dullemond, Prof. Dr Ralf Klessen, Prof. Dr. Michela Mapelli, Prof. Dr. Friedrich Röpke (HITS associate)